lwjglgamedev/zvk/bookcontents/chapter-03/chapter-03.md

 };
 ```

 As it has been said before, we may have more than one Vulkan physical devices in our host machine.
-We first need to ask the Vulkan instance to retrieve
+We first need to ask the Vulkan instance
-thi list of supported vulkan devices (by calling the `enumeratePhysicalDevicesAlloc` function).
-After that we iterate of ver that list trying to get the
+to retrieve the list of supported vulkan devices (by calling the `enumeratePhysicalDevicesAlloc` function).
+After that we iterate over that
-most suitable one:
+list trying to get the most suitable one:

 ```zig
 pub const VkPhysDevice = struct {